phlippieb/phlippieb.github.io/src/content/blog/a-simple-state-machine-in-swift.md

 }
 ```

 Relying on the state type to tell us how to determine the next state for a given event has allowed us to clean up this class a bit.
-No need to pass a closure to specify state logic anymore.
+No need to pass a closure to specify state logic any more.

 Reworking our traffic light example: